4 Things you should do Before Open Enrollment Closes

 What is Open Enrollment?

-This is ‘open enrollment‘ time of year at many employers.
+This is open enrollment season at many employers.
 What is open enrollment?
 It’s basically a window of time that your employer allows you to change your benefit elections for the upcoming year.
 Since you typically only get one chance to do this, you want to make sure you’re taking advantage of it.
 Here are some things you should do:

 1. Update your Medical Health Insurance: